SwapnilPurohit/SOR_26/README.md

     main()
 ```

-Spawn different Gazebo models with the Resource Spawner and watch YOLOv8 detect them live (shown below for a fire hydrant and a person):
+Now add different Gazebo models with the Resource Spawner and watch YOLOv8 detect them live (shown below for a fire hydrant and a person):

 ![alt text][image25]

 ![alt text][image26]

+# Conclusion

+A robot's journey toward autonomy begins with perception.

+Today, we gave our robot eyes through cameras, depth perception through RGBD sensing, environmental awareness through lidar, motion awareness through an IMU, and a more reliable estimate of reality through sensor fusion.

+We even taught it to recognize objects and react to what it sees.

+The robot can now observe the world.

+The next challenge is helping it understand where it is within that world and how to navigate through it.

+Because seeing is only the first step.

+Knowing where you are is what truly unlocks autonomy.

+## Till then Stay Tuned !